hjliss0628/employee-intranet/README.md

 ### Run Automation

 Begins the automatic state and firm calendar search.
 It will prompt you to sign into Clio and you can sign-in, or alternatively close the window.
+When the automation is finished running, it will prompt you to save an excel file containing the raw results, matches, and flags.

 ### Edit Run Link